4. Nongovernmental bodies

 A "person responsible" can be a private entity performing a delegated or privatized governmental service. "[T]he disjunctive used in R.C.
 149.43(C) manifests an intent to afford access to public records, even when a private entity is responsible for the records.”
 State ex rel.
 Mazzaro v.
 Ferguson, 49 Ohio St. 3d 37, 550 N.E.2d 464 (1990); State ex rel.
 Findlay Publ'g Co. v.
 Hancock Cty.
 Bd. of Comm'rs, 80 Ohio St. 3d 134, 684 N.E.2d 1222 (1997) (ordering disclosure of settlement agreement when county's attorney possessed the agreement).

 The Attorney General has taken the position that even if a private entity meets the Marks test, it does not necessarily mean that all of the private entity’s records are subject to the Public Records Law.
-Rather, the Attorney General’s position is that it is appropriate to “examine whether the entity possesses the requested records for purposes that are governmental in nature,” providing as an example that records pertaining to a contractor’s work on a program may be public records, but not all records of the private company will be subject to the Public Records Law.
-See Attorney General Manual, § I.B.2.
+Rather, the Attorney General’s position is that it is appropriate to examine whether the entity possesses the requested records for purposes that are governmental in nature.
+For example, records pertaining to a contractor’s work on a program may be public records, but not all records of the private company will be subject to the Public Records Law.
+See Attorney General’s Manual, § I.B.2.

 A body supported in whole or in part by public funds or one that expends public funds is subject to the act.
 S.C.
 Code Ann. § 30-4-20(a); Weston v.
 Carolina Research and Development Found., 401 S.E.2d 161 (S.C.
 1991).
 A business does not become subject to the act by the receipt of public funds if the public funds are given in exchange for identifiable goods or services.
 Id.